 What Went Wrong in 2003: An Iraqi Story for the Future

-Reilly: Ten million scanned documents is available at the Iraq Memory Foundation for future historians who really want to look back and see what actually happened and also why it happened.
-I hasten to add that his novel The Rope is available outside which I’m sure he’d be happy to sign after his talk.
-I’m sorry for having run on so long.
-The subject tonight is “What Went Wrong in 2003: An Iraqi Story for the Future.”
+Ten million scanned documents is available at the Iraq Memory Foundation for future historians who really want to look back and see what actually happened and also why it happened.
+I hasten to add that his novel The Rope is available outside, which I am sure he would be happy to sign after his talk.
+I am sorry for having run on so long.
+The subject tonight is: “What Went Wrong in 2003: An Iraqi Story for the Future.”
 Please join me in welcoming Kanan Makiya.

 My talk is not going to cover that ground.
 I want to put the 2003 war in a both a broader and perhaps more local, Iraqi and regional context.
 I will consider what it has meant for the region as a whole.
 I will try to connect it with the events of the Arab Spring and failure of the Arab Spring afterwards and not issues of what exactly the U.S. did right or wrong and whether that in the end really makes all that much difference when we look at the scale of the catastrophe that is the modern Middle East today.